 - you must nonetheless pay our anticipated disbursements in advance;

-- If it transpires during the course of your matter that your anticipated payout may be insufficient to pay our costs, we may cease doing any further work on your matter until our costs and disbursements (incurred and anticipated) have been paid or secured.
+- If it becomes evident during the course of your matter that your anticipated payout may be insufficient to pay our costs, we may cease doing any further work on your matter until our costs and disbursements (incurred and anticipated) have been paid or secured.

 - we may require your consent to register a charge on the title of your real estate to secure any money owing to us.